 Click on the context menu (1) which is represented by the white triangle on the top-right corner of the topic.
 After that, select the calendar icon (2).

-A calendar will open on the due date section.
-Here, you should select the day when your recurring task has to start, for example, 20th of July 2020.
+A calendar will open in the due date section.
+Here, you should select the day when your recurring task has to start, for example, the 20th of July 2020.

-Under the calendar, there is a section which allows you to customize the repetition period.
+Under the calendar, there is a section that allows you to customize the repetition period.
 Click on the arrow to select when you want it to repeat.
 You can choose to repeat it: